Cambridge Net Zero Action Plan

 Action Area 2: Net Zero New Construction

 Additionally, the City of Cambridge adopted an amendment in March 2023 to its zoning ordinance to account for the embodied emissions of new construction for special permit projects as detailed in Action 2.2.
-This section covers activity that happened in FY23 which ran from July 1, 2022 through June 30, 2023.

 Action 2 Table